-- Schreiner University will accept cash, check, electronic check, MasterCard, Discover and American Express.
-Visa will no longer be accepted.
+- Schreiner University will accept cash, check, electronic check, MasterCard, Discover, American Express and Visa.

 - All credit and debit card payments for tuition, fees and room/board will be subject to a 2.75% convenience fee.

 - There are no fees charged for electronic checks.

 - All credit and debit card payments must be made online.
 The Business Office will no longer accept credit or debit card payments in person or by telephone.